LorenzoTarricone/TranscriptomiC/report/report_5_12_22.md

 Iris Brun: wrote a program that can take a matrix or coordinates file in csv form, and convert the values inside the file into a matrix object (of size nb of cells times nb of genes for the matrix one and 2 times nb of genes for the coordinate one.)

+Nicolás: Again worked on the project structure with Cmake, implementing xtensor.
+No commits.

 ### Frontend
 Members: